NATIONAL PARK BEAUTY!

 The Samplhaus in Bramberg has actually existed since about the year 1500 and, for the most part, is still in its original condition.
 The harmonious and authentic interior of the house was renovated with painstaking care, its rustic rooms now used for special events including exhibitions and seminars.

-In front of the house is a beautifully tended garden, where, amongst other things, vegetables are grown for sale at the weekly market held at the Samplhaus.
+In front of the house is a beautifully tended garden.
 Visitors can also view a traditional Pinzgau hay barn, a wind harp and a religious way-side altar.

 30 years of cultural work thanks to the “m²” association led by Charly Rabanser at Cinétheatro Neukirchen, very much dedicated to the idea that culture is also “the stuff of life itself”.
 Cinétheatro Neukirchen offers a welcome change of pace from the daily routine.
 From cabarets and concerts, to book presentations as well as readings, visitors are offered experiences that are both challenging and appealing.
 And thanks to the regularly changing program at Cinétheatro Neukirchen, there is always certain to be something that appeals to everyone.
 In this way, you can combine your active or relaxing summer or winter vacation days spent in the Wildkogel Arena with stimulating contemporary culture.
 So, what are you waiting for?
 It’s time to head to Cinétheatro Neukirchen!
 For reservations and a program preview, visit: www.cinetheatro.com